 The always-popular Bubblegum Blowing Contest will take place at 3 pm in Jones Plaza (corner of S. White Street and Jones Avenue).

 A special Thank you to all our sponsors for their support of the 2017 Wake Forest Mardi Gras Festival!
 Our sponsors include: Presenting Sponsors: Primrose School of Heritage Wake Forest and Gladwell Orthodontics; Inflatable Playground Sponsors: Redfin and Sam's Xpress Car Wash; Face Painting Sponsor: Mr. Roof of Raleigh; Hair Art & Chalk Art Sponsor: Birkner Allstate Agency and In-Kind Sponsors: Lowe's Foods and Wake Forest Arts.

 Several participating downtown merchants will offer special discounts and activities – many with a Mardi Gras theme - throughout the day.

-This year's Mardi Gras Street Festival will feature a variety of food and dessert trucks in the Fidelity Bank parking lot, 231 S. White St., and along East Owen Avenue:
+This year's Mardi Gras Street Festival will feature a variety of food and dessert trucks in the Fidelity Bank parking lot, 231 S. White Street.
+Participating food trucks include the following:

 Mardi Gras App